Mastercard/bundle-client-reference-app/README.md

 > Case 2: [RETRIEVE USER'S ENROLLED PRODUCT(S)](https://developer.mastercard.com/documentation/bundle-enablement#get-products-enrolled-for-user)

-  - The Bundle Profile API allows the retrieval of the Product (s) for a user enrolled.
+  - The Bundle Profile API allows you to retrieve the product (s) details for a specific user passed in the request.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |